MohamedLamineAllal/laravel-mix-glob/README.md

 ```

 #### Where and How the mapping is used
 The keys are the name of the mix functions.
 Because with the globs the output is automatically created.
+Such a mapping is needed to do so.
+As a method like `sass` can have files of different extensions, and so too does js (jsm, jsx).
+Whatever it is, the mapping allow to precise the extension of the output for a method (sass, js, react, ts ...).
+Then in the methods params, we can precise a mapping by input files extension.

-Such a mapping is added.
-(I will add support for dynamic mapping soon (Using a function, you map per file))
+(I may add support for dynamic mapping soon (Using a function, you map per file))

 #### Why
 - Reason one is that you may need to change the default mapping.